-28 Apr Ad for Sunday May 5 Seattle Times: E-cars and ethanol!
+28 Apr Ad for Sunday May 5 Seattle Times: E-cars can deliver us from ethanol!

 posted from Seattle on April 28, 2019

 I’m running an ad in the Seattle Times in the A-section on Sunday May 5.
 The ad will make a case for buying electric cars for a reason that is rarely if ever advanced in the public sphere: to end the evil reign of the RFS–Renewable Fuel Standard–ie. ethanol.

 Here is a movie about the ad, watch for the riveting car-chase: